ChinenyeAmuka/Fintech-Customer-loan-Profiling/README.md

 Total eligible customers: 47(69%)

 ### Eligibility Distribution
-•	Average income of eligible customers: 3.26M
+- Average income of eligible customers: 3.26M
-•	Average income of non-eligible customers: 567.80k
+- Average income of non-eligible customers: 567.80k
-•	Average DTI(debt to income) of eligible customers: 0.09
+- Average DTI(debt to income) of eligible customers: 0.09
-•	Average DTI of non-eligible customers: 0.54
+- Average DTI of non-eligible customers: 0.54

 # Insights
 1. 69% of the "high" profile segment (47 of 68 customers) met loan eligibility criteria, but this segment is only 45% of the total customer base, meaning just 31% of ALO's total customers (47 of 150) are currently loan-eligible.
 This is a strong screening rate within qualified prospects, but a signal that eligibility criteria may be filtering out a large share of the wider customer base, this is worth investigating whether marketing is reaching the right segment upstream.
-2. Eligible customers have an average monthly income roughly 6x higher than non-eligible customers ($3.26M vs. $567.80K) and a substantially lower DTI ratio (0.09 vs. their non-eligible counterparts).
+2. Eligible customers have an average monthly income roughly 6x higher than non-eligible customers ($3.26M vs. $567.80K) and a substantially lower DTI ratio (0.09 vs. their non-eligible counterparts0.54).
 This confirms income and DTI are the two clearest discriminators of loan eligibility and should anchor any pre-qualification scoring model.
 3. Within the eligible pool, 55.32% are male, the 46–55 and 56–65 age brackets show the highest concentration of eligible borrowers, and married customers make up the largest marital-status group (21 customers, 47%).
 This profile — mid-to-late career, married, represents ALO's core creditworthy segment and should anchor persona-based marketing.
 4. Loan preference varies clearly by age: customers aged 46–65 skew toward car loans (12 and 7 customers respectively), while younger customers (under 25 through 36–45) skew toward school loans.
 Product messaging should be age-segmented rather than one-size-fits-all.
 5. Car loans generate the highest projected annual interest yield at $16.1M, out of $39.22M total projected interest across all products, making it the single highest-value product to prioritize for eligible customers in the 46–65 bracket.